EdoardoMaragliano/PhysicsSimulations/Materia/FractalIslandsGrowth/readme.md

 #### Note
 This version of the `Reticolo` class is designed to provide enhanced functionality for simulating lattice-based systems with improved accuracy and flexibility.

-# Island Counting Algorithm using Depth-First Search (DFS)
+# Islands class

-This repository contains an implementation of an algorithm to count the number of islands in a given boolean 2D matrix.
+This class contains an implementation of an algorithm to count the number of islands in a given boolean 2D matrix.
 An "island" here refers to a group of adjacent cells containing '1's (indicating land), where adjacency includes horizontally, vertically, and diagonally neighboring cells.

 ## Contents